 Numerical simulation of moving and reacting bulk material passed by reacting gas flows

-DEM/CFD methods for reacting particle systems are currently still in their infancy, although recent approaches have shown their basic potential to describe them.
-However, fundamental deficits still exist for available DEM/CFD methods and implementations.
-This is mainly due to the complex interactions between heat and mass transfer as well as the simultaneous reaction of particles and surrounding gas, which all have to be taken into account.
-In the first funding period, the following major topics will be tackled in project C7, which will provide a central contribution to solve some of the fundamental issues.
+DEM/CFD methods for reacting particle systems are currently still in their infancy.
+Although recent approaches have shown their basic potential to describe them, fundamental deficits still exist for available DEM/CFD methods and implementations.
+This is mainly due to the complex interactions between heat and mass transfer as well as the simultaneous reaction of particles and surrounding gas, which need to be taken into account.
+In this context, project C7 tackles aspects regarding the modelling of fluid, particles and their interaction.

 Figure 1:Shape-changing particles for locally-resolved particle geometry in DEM simulations.

 Figure 2: Simulation of experiment in project A1: Isothermal gas flow around spheres in a packed bed reactor at Re = 500

 Resolving the particle shape in the fluid domain can be achieved by different strategies, being one of these the Immersed Boundary Methods (IBM).
 A simplified, and therefore efficient, variant of IBM is the Blocked-Off method.
 In C7, several studies were conducted to investigate on accuracy and efficiency of the Blocked-Off approach to approximately resolve the particle shape in the fluid domain.
 Amongst others, experimental and numerical data was compared for an isothermal packed bed reactor (Figure 2) in cooperation with project A1 and C2.